kwadwokyeremeh/cardano-care/detailed_plan.md

 ## Detailed Plan

-Cardano Care is a decentralized plastic waste trading platform and marketplace that will be built on the Cardano blockchain.
+Cardano Recycling Dapp is a decentralized plastic waste trading platform and marketplace that will be built on the Cardano blockchain.

 It will allow households & institutions to find a suitable plastic recycling company to trade their plastic waste in a timely and cost-effective manner.